UniverseProject/kotlin-mojang-api/README.md

 If you need new credentials to publish in repository, you need to follow this tutorial :

-- You need that I add you as publisher of the repository in [Sonatype issues](https://issues.sonatype.org/browse/OSSRH-83171)
+- You need me to add you as publisher of the repository in [Sonatype issues](https://issues.sonatype.org/browse/OSSRH-83171)
   - Create an account
-  - Ask me to add you in the publisher
+  - Ask me to add you in the publishers list
 - Generate a [Gpg key pair](https://central.sonatype.org/publish/requirements/gpg/#deployment)
 - When you get the permission, you can check in the [Sonatype staging](https://s01.oss.sonatype.org/#stagingRepositories) if you can log in and see artifacts.
 - Generate [Access User Token](https://s01.oss.sonatype.org/#profile;User%20Token) for security